ropensci/roweb3/content/blog/2022-04-29-don-t-lose-your-head-over-default-branches/index.md

 [^1]: For more context on Terminology, Power and Oppressive Language see for instance <https://tools.ietf.org/id/draft-knodel-terminology-00.html>

 [^2]: Actually, this post was the occasion to change the default branch for the source of this website!

+[^3]: Some repos only have a branch called `gh-pages` (e.g. everything under <https://github.com/ropensci-docs>), in which case that is the default branch.